-Another important thing to remember is to actually test your use cases after you have your design.
-This way you can get an idea of what improvements you can make for the user experience.
+Another important thing to remember is to test your use cases after you have your design.
+This lets you know what improvements you can make to the user experience.

 5. Pick a development path

 During this stage, you’ll have to make some important decisions.
-It’s time to choose between a development platform and between several programming languages.
-If you have all the previous details clear in your mind, this shouldn’t be a difficult task.
+It’s time to choose between a development platform and several programming languages.
+If you have all the previous details clearly, this shouldn’t be a difficult task.

 Let’s see what options you have for development platforms: